jayverhoef/fluvgrm/README.md

 tempdir()
 ```

 and you can navigate to it in your file system to see the pdf that was created.
-Figure 2 on is named "FCVAvsFCSD4Fig.pdf."
+Figure 2 is named "FCVAvsFCSD4Fig.pdf."

 -------------
 *Simulation*